← Back to Stories

 • Fazal is a former sergeant-at-arms for the Mongols bikie gang and a Walkley Award-winning journalist who joined the ABC in 2021 and Four Corners in 2023

-• The ABC’s investigation focused on Fazal’s external work request and podcast appearance, not the subsequent feud with Naumenko or the FriendlyJordies controversy
+• The ABC’s investigation focused on Fazal’s external work request and podcast appearance, not the feud with Naumenko or the FriendlyJordies controversy

 Points of Difference